iris-edu/webserviceshell/docs/developer/README.md

       return ipr;
  }
 ```

-- An **IrisProcessingResult** object must be returned, depending on procession results, here are the constructors.
+An **IrisProcessingResult** object must be returned, depending on procession results, here are the constructors.
   - **processError** - create error return with our without detailed message
   - **processStream** - simple successful string return to http client
   - **processString** - successful streaming object returned with mediaType and optionally updated http headers

-#### Other public API
-To create regular DMC - FDSN error handling and usage logging output (for usage log file, JMS, or RabbitMQ), use these methods from edu.iris.wss.framework.Util
+When an exception is needed,
 - **Util.logAndThrowException** - makes standard FDSN HTTP error text message and logs to file, JMS or RabbitMQ

+For usage logging output (for log4j, JMS, or RabbitMQ), use methods from edu.iris.wss.framework.Util,
 - **Util.logUsageMessage** - logs to file, JMS or RabbitMQ